Every association has lapsed members, but not everyone understands how to win them back- or prevent them from leaving in the first place.

 Associations lose members for a variety of reasons, predominantly because members either can’t or don’t want to spend the money and/or time asked of them.
 Each member has their own set of priorities that might lead to a lapse in membership.
 The challenge for your association is to prove that you can provide value regardless of obstacles your members might face.

-1. Position your association as the most valuable resource in the industry.
+1. Position your association as the most valuable and trusted resource in the industry.

 Remind members of all the benefits available to them exclusively through your association.
 You can even take it a step further and assign a dollar amount to each benefit.
 For example, if you offer members free admission to your annual conference, list the ticket price of your event next to that benefit as “a $XXX value”.

 Members who have been lapsed for several months or more than a year might not realize that you’ve enhanced or added new benefits since they left.
-Highlight any new benefits and maybe even a positive quote about the benefits from a current member who has taken advantage of them.
+Make sure you highlight your new membership benefits using an infographic or chart that can be placed in your association’s newsletter and highlight any new benefits on your website.

 Also, ensure your association’s career center positions you as the industry leader.
 Make your website and member portal the go-to place for the latest information, trends, and regulations.
-Provide the best job board and career planning resources that propel your members’ careers upward faster than any other association.
+Provide the best job board and career planning resources that propel your members to reach their future goals.
+You want your members to feel the value your benefits provide.
+The 2022 Association Trends study conveys how members feel when asked about the importance of their organization.

 Remind your lapsed members (or unengaged members) of the unique value your organization provides.
 The right marketing campaign can re-kindle the relationship with those members whose interest may have faded.